Breinify/brein-api-library-node/documentation/api.md

   {string | null} **description**: A string with further information about the activity performed.
 Depending on the type of the activity, some typical descriptions are:
      * __type: search__- the used search query
-     * __type: selectProduct__- the name and tags of the selected product
+     * __type: selectProduct__- the name and tagsMap of the selected product
-     * __type: addToCart || removeFromCart__- the item name, tags, or summary
+     * __type: addToCart || removeFromCart__- the item name, tagsMap, or summary
      * __type: checkOut__- the amount of monetary value ($10 USD)
      * __type: pageVisit__- the page name that the user visited

-  {object | null} **tags**: An object of key value pairs where the value is a number, string, boolean, or a mixed array of either number, string, or boolean.
+  {object | null} **tagsMap**: An object of key value pairs where the value is a number, string, boolean, or a mixed array of either number, string, or boolean.
 No nested objects or array of objects.
      ``` javascript
-     "tags": {
+     "tagsMap": {
          "flavor": "chocolate",
          "texture": ["extra chunky", "crumble"],
          "double": true